This was a very challenging year for the Hardrock runners, even more than

 Next entry: a different kind of ultra -- driving 3,295 miles

-over a period of six days
+over a period of six days (in the truck, not with the camper!)

 "Runtrails & Company" - Sue Norwood, Jim O'Neil,